JeffVandrewJr/patron/README.md

 If you wish to install separately from BTCPay for whatever reason, see the alternate instructions in the 'alternate_install' directory.

 In the future, you can upgrade by simply upgrading BTCPay; LibrePatron will upgrade right alongside it.
-Just log into BTCPay, then go to Server Settings, Maintenance, Update.
+Just log into BTCPay through the web, then go to Server Settings --> Maintenance --> Update.

 IMPORTANT: Before advertising your site, see the section on post-install setup below.